mrcgrtz/styleguide/README.md

  * Use lowercase names for functions, variables etc.
  * You are not a human code compiler/compressor, so do not try to be
    one: Use thoughtful naming (and a readable structure).
- * Do not use underscores in names.
+ * Do not use underscores in names as a word delimiter.
+Use leading double underscores for namespaces or leading single underscores for private objects only.
  * Always use single quotes.
 Never mix quotes.
  * Control structures always have spaces before and after the conditions and span multiple lines.